 (Seoul, South Korea)

-Eun Sun Kim makes her highly-anticipated San Francisco Opera debut conducting Rusalka.
+Korean conductor Eun Sun Kim has been appointed the Caroline H. Hume Music Director Designate of San Francisco Opera (her tenure as music director begins August 1, 2021).
+She made her highly-anticipated Company debut conducting Rusalka in 2019.
 She made her American debut in 2017 leading La Traviata with Houston Grand Opera and was named the company’s Principal Guest Conductor.
-The South Korean conductor's North American breakthrough continued in 2018 with an acclaimed performance of Verdi’s Requiem at the Cincinnati May Festival.
+The conductor's North American breakthrough continued in 2018 with an acclaimed performance of Verdi’s Requiem at the Cincinnati May Festival.

 In the 2019–20 Season, Kim leads concerts with the Los Angeles Philharmonic, Symphonieorchester des Bayerischen Rundfunks, L'Orchestre Philharmonique de Marseilles and the symphony orchestras of San Diego, Cincinatti, Oregon and Seattle.
 She continues a series of important operatic debuts with the company premiere of Roberto Devereux at LA Opera and The Magic Flute with Washington National Opera at the Kennedy Center.